FREQUENTLY ASKED QUESTIONS - FAQ

 WHERE ARE YOU LOCATED?

 Our physical address is 27026 N. 156th Street in Scottsdale, Arizona.
-We are located in North Scottsdale at 156th Street and Dynamite (Dynamite street name changes to Rio Verde).
+We are located in Far North Scottsdale at 156th Street and Dynamite (Dynamite street name changes to Rio Verde).
 We are located about a half-mile south on 156th Street (dirt road) where you will then see a sign for our location and turn right.
 Follow that road until you reach our parking lot.

 CAN I COME AND WALK AROUND ON MY OWN?

 We are open to the public only during scheduled public tours and events.
 Guests cannot wander the sanctuary without a tour guide.
-Some of our special events feature a station-based tour experience.
-The tour guides are stationed around the sanctuary and you walk at your own pace to each station.
+Some of our events feature a station-based tour experience.
+The tour guides are stationed around the sanctuary, and you walk at your own pace to each station.
 Station-based tour experiences are featured during Family Days, Howl-o-ween and Happy Howlidays.

 IS ONE TOUR TIME BETTER THAN ANOTHER?

 Every tour is a little different.
 Many people choose the first tour of the day so they have time for other activities in the afternoon.
-The late afternoon tour is a favorite of many of our guides because the wolves tend to howl more frequently with the changing light.
+The Friday night twilight tour is a favorite of many of our guides because the wolves tend to howl more frequently with the changing light.
 Wild animals also have different patterns of being asleep and awake, for example bobcats and mountain lions tend to be more awake at the later hours whereas the javelina and coyote are more lively during the morning.
 The animal activity also varies by season: the bears sleep in late and go to bed early during the winter months and the kit foxes are most active during summer.
 Every tour is an adventure!

 ARE YOU OPEN IN THE SUMMER?